-My dissertation research explores the evolutionary and ecological significance of pentamerism (five-petaled) flowers.
+My dissertation research explored the evolutionary and ecological significance of pentamerism (five-petaled) flowers.
 As angiosperms diversified, there was a reduction in petal number, and a tendency to fix on five petals throughout many lineages.
-I am testing whether this fixation for pentamerism is the result of adaptation or stabilizing selection in response to pollinators, or the result of evolutionary constraints.
+I tested whether this fixation for pentamerism was the result of adaptation or stabilizing selection in response to pollinators, or the result of evolutionary constraints.

-Most of my research involves the Phlox family (Polemoniaceae), in which many species exhibit natural variation in petal number or inconstancy to the predominantly pentamerous phenotype.
-By examining the causes of this natural variation, I hope to answer questions about why many other plants are invariant with respect to petal number.
+Most of my research on petal number involves the Phlox family (Polemoniaceae), in which many species exhibit natural variation in petal number.
+By examining the causes of this natural variation, I want to answer questions about why many other plants are invariant with respect to petal number.

 - Is variation in petal number heritable and can increased or decreased petal number be selected for?